Instruction & Video

 STRAIGHT SECTION NOTES:

-Some of your straight leg bulkheads will have big holes in in them and some of them will be solid.
-The ones with big holes go on the outsides of your benches and the solid one(s) go in the middle.
+Some of your straight leg bulkheads will have big holes in in them and some of them may be solid.
+The ones with big holes go on the outsides of your benches and the solid one(s) (if you have them) go in the middle.

 You can assemble the straight sections in the order of the video, but we have found that it's even easier if you first lay the back plate on the ground and tap each bulkhead into it first.